Create and manage target group

 Set up crontab to automatically run scripts at boot

-command to execute this script at boot.
+command to execute the script automatically upon reboot.

 -

-Open Crontab Filecrontab -e
+Open crontab filecrontab -e

 -